AskPhoenix/Phoenix.Api/README.md

 # Phoenix.Api

-An Api for accessing data on PhoenixDB from outter applications
+An Api for accessing data on PhoenixDB from outer applications